About Holton Studio Frame-Makers

 Sam Edie

 Sam Edie, a longtime resident of Oakland, first came to the Studio in 2013 as a temporary hire while on summer break from college, helping us with a big job for the American Museum of Natural History.
 He enjoyed himself so much that, upon completing his studies in the spring of 2016 and returning to the Bay Area, he asked to come back.
 Re-joining us just in time for our big relocation from Emeryville to Berkeley, he threw himself in to the build-out and move.
-After we settled in, Sam assumed Eric’s duties as the primary frame finisher, soon taking on gilding as well.
+After we settled in, Sam became the primary frame finisher, soon taking on gilding as well.
 He does all the fitting.
 And shipping.
 And photography.
 And charts production.
-And, as the youngest and most computer-savvy member of the crew, troubleshoots the website and digital front.
+And, as the most computer-savvy member of the crew, troubleshoots the website and digital front.

 Jessie Dunn-Gilbert